preyashah7/WhiteBoardWebApp/README.md

 ## 🙌 Acknowledgements

-This project was made with ❤️ and a lot of code.
+Built with ❤️ by Preya Shah — AI, full-stack, and ML enthusiast.